 A pioneering Afro-Brazilian star known as 'The Tiger,' he dazzled in football's early days and is mythologized as one of the game's first great goal scorers.

-Arthur Friedenreich's career is woven into the very fabric of Brazilian football, part historical record and part enduring legend.
-Playing in the era before the World Cup and formalized leagues, he was a mestizo forward of German and African descent who faced and overcame the prejudices of his time with sublime skill.
-Known for his powerful shot, dribbling, and trademark oiled-down hair to appear 'straight,' he became a hero in São Paulo, dominating the state championship for clubs like Paulistano and São Paulo da Floresta.
-His goal tally is the subject of endless debate—claims range into the thousands, making him a mythical figure in scoring lore.
-While hard statistics are elusive, his status is not: he was a trailblazer whose success helped pave the way for the multiracial, fluid style that would later define Brazilian football for the world.
+Arthur Friedenreich scored goals that became legend.
+Playing before World Cups or formalized leagues, the mestizo forward of German and African descent faced prejudice with sublime skill.
+His powerful shot, dribbling, and oiled-down hair made him a hero in São Paulo, dominating the state championship for Paulistano and São Paulo da Floresta.
+Claims of his goal tally range into the thousands, making him a mythical figure in scoring lore.
+While statistics are elusive, his success helped pave the way for the multiracial, fluid style that later defined Brazilian football.

 1883–1900